divzhere/good-mars/src/pages/posts/fox-village-in-japan.md

-Twelve species belong to the monophyletic group of Vulpes genus of **"true foxes"**.
+monophyletic group of Vulpes genus of **"true foxes"**.
 Approximately another 25 current or extinct species are always or sometimes called foxes; these foxes are either part of the paraphyletic group of the South American foxes, or of the outlying group, which consists of bat-eared fox, gray fox, and island fox.
 Foxes are found on every continent except Antarctica.
 By far the most common and widespread species of fox is the red fox *(Vulpes vulpes)* with about 47 recognized subspecies.

 > The fox changes his fur but not his habits.